cutenode/encites/README.md

 There are a few things you'll need:

-- GitHub Personal Access Token: You'll need this if you plan to be using `getFilteredPublicUserData`, which is foundational for using Encites.
-Encites expects to consume this from a `ENCITES_GITHUB_PAT` environment variable, which can be set manually or via a `.env` file in your project, courtesy of our usage of [dotenv](https://www.npmjs.com/package/dotenv).
 - Data directory: You'll need a data directory.
 Regardless of what you name this directory, almost all operations of encites assume you have one.
-Encites will not create one for you.
+Encites will try to create one for you if one doesn't already exist when you're running some commands, but does not gaurantee that it'll succeed.
 - Megafile name: Since GitHub only returns 30 days or 300 results (whichever is less), Encites provides some functionality that can help you build a cache of all events if you run it often enough (how often is often enough depends on how active any given user is).
 In the project, this is considered a `megafile` and can be thought of as a kind of cache.
 To use certain kinds of functionality, you'll need to choose a name for your megafile and keep it consistent. `megafile.json` is a good default.

 Some additional terms and context around them:

 - Events: Events are the primordial that Encites gets from GitHub.
-Encites manipulates the Event objects it gets from GitHub through `getAndFilterPublicGitHubEvents` to be more compact, only surfacing information that are useful for accomplishing the goals of Encites.
+Encites manipulates the Event objects it gets from GitHub through `getPublicGitHubEvents`, and can use `filterPublicGitHubEvents` to be more compact, only surfacing information that are useful for accomplishing the goals of Encites.
 - Events Array: An array that contains individual Events.
 - Events File: A file that contains an Events Array.
 Generally, written by one of the helper methods.
 - Data Directory: The directory where your JSON output files go.

+### Environment Variables

+Encites uses [dotenv](https://www.npmjs.com/package/dotenv) to read environment variables from a `.env` file in your project.
+If you'd prefer not to use a `.env` file, you can define your environment variables in your operating system through normal methods.

+#### `ENCITES_GITHUB_PAT`

+This is expected to be assigned the value of a GitHub Personal Access Token (GitHub PAT, see [GitHub's docs](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for details on how to create one).
+This is needed to ensure you don't get rate limited, which will almost certainly happen when using Encites without a PAT.

+#### `ENCITES_LOGGER`

+If this is assigned the value of `true`, you will get pretty log output from [pino](https://npm.im/pino).
+You can use [pino-pretty](http://npm.im/pino-pretty) to prettily view them in your terminal.

 ### Methods